manuel-fernandez-rodriguez/DeviantCoding/docs/docs/registerly/custom-strategies.md

 ## Strategy Pattern
-Under the hood, most of what we have been seeing in the preceding sections is implemented using dierent `Strategies`.
+Under the hood, most of what we have been seeing in the preceding sections is implemented using different `Strategies`.

 There are 3 main kinds of strategies: